Dr. Sutherland introduced his biodynamic principles 73 years ago, which has evolved into a never-ending journey of love

 Actual embodied contact with the tides are realizations of consciousness that are so profound they overtake you and leave you with an overwhelming conviction and zero doubt of their living presence.

 The next example occurred during a special class for doulas, gynecologists, and midwives.
-One midwife's consciousness expanded to the black infinity of stillness, and after she reported her realization an Italian osteopath, without being invited to share his opinion, told her experience was the result of hyperventilation.
+One midwife's consciousness expanded to the black infinity of Dynamic Stillness.
+After she reported her realization, an Italian osteopath, without being invited to share his opinion, told her that her experience was the result of hyperventilation.
 He was not in the room where the woman experienced the black stillness.

-The two examples above exemplifies how the ego will co-opt a realized expanded state in an attempt to diminish the experience and reduce it to a physical explanation.
+These two examples above exemplify how the ego, due to fear, will co-opt a realized expanded state in an attempt to diminish the experience and reduce it to a physical explanation.
 It epitomizes the difference between a medical model cranial work that is based on the nervous system, the cranial wave, and materialism, versus an evolutionary biodynamics that is based on embodied heart perception of the Breath of Life.

 An expanded state is not better than a less expanded one,

-but it behooves us to understand that there are major differences between them.
+but it behooves us to understand that there are differences between them

-As mentioned, here is a copy of a direct download of a curriculum from a major BCST sanctioned school.
+As mentioned above, here is a copy of a curriculum downloaded from a BCST sanctioned school's website.

-After reading this curriculum, please answer for yourself the question that I have posed at the end:
+After reading this curriculum, answer for yourself the question I suggest at the end:

 Course 1 – relational touch